bendqh1/javascript/selection/change_several_structures_and_make_at_least_one_exception.md

-Relevant if we change a Drupal-Olivero page with a `main content block` and `secondary content blocks` underneath it (we change all, then make exception for the `main content block`).
+This is relevant, for example, if we change a Drupal-Olivero page with a `main content block` and `secondary content blocks` underneath it (we change all, then make exception for the `main content block`).

 ```js
 if ( document.querySelector('.site-main') ) {